|

 She was the Steam Packet Company's answer to beat the rivalry of the Isle of

 Man Liverpool & Manchester Company.
-As an indication of her speed she sailed
+As an indication of her speed she

-outbreak of World War I by the Admiralty, she acted as a troopship ferrying
+the outbreak of World War I by the Admiralty, she acted as a troopship ferrying

 soldiers between Southampton and France.
 Her most spectacular war experience